alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

 #.
 Go through one :ref:`minor section <concepts-documentation-example>` at a
    time

    #.
-Read the browser-rendered text out loud and make any corrections in
+Read the browser-rendered text :ref:`out loud <zen-aipaip>` and make any
-      :ref:`tools-vs-code`, then try a
+      corrections in :ref:`tools-vs-code`, then try a
       :ref:`new build <sphinx-building-documentation>`
    #.
 Verify each link in the section by clicking on it